Our 20s don’t last forever. When it comes time to voyage into our 30s, things start to get serious.

 14. Beating Yourself Up

 Don’t let your negative thoughts tear you down.
-Even if you can’t get all of this done by your 30th birthday, do so at your own pace.
-Stop beating yourself for things you did or didn’t do, and look forward to a new era of your life.
+Even if you can’t finish all this by your 30th birthday, do so at your own pace.
+Stop beating yourself up for things you did or didn’t do, and look forward to a new era of your life.